Chunngai/notes/papers/Grammatical error correction using neural machine translation.md

-# Grammatical error correction using neural machine translation
+# Grammatical Error Correction Using Neural Machine Translation

 ## 1. Background
 ### 1.1 Pros of NMT for GEC: